-The list is not in any particular order, and at the time of writing (January 2016), these are the WordPress plugins which power ShoutMeLoud.
+The list is not in any particular order, and at the time of updating (February 2020), these are the must have WordPress plugins which power ShoutMeLoud.

-List of WordPress Plugins I use on my blog:
+List of Must Have WordPress Plugins I use on ShoutMeLoud:

 Here is a quick list: